-Haley spent much of her time reiterating talking points she'd previously made on other visits throughout the state, again taking a moment to call out the state legislature for not being serious about tax reform, and calling for them to put aside more than $100 million in the next budget cycle to pay for tax relief once it is passed.
+Haley spent much of her time reiterating talking points she'd previously made on other visits throughout the state, for not being serious about tax reform, and calling for them to put aside more than $100 million in the next budget cycle to pay for tax relief once it is passed.

 In a decidedly economic-centered speech, Haley also prided herself on being a "union buster," citing the Boeing controversy as the most pertinent example of free enterprise capitalism's advantages over organized labor.

 "I will continue to be a union buster, because it works," Haley said.